SwuduSusuwu/SusuPosts/README.md

 # Purposes
 [`./.ssh/`](./.ssh/) is to [use signatures / certificates](#signaturecertificate).

+[`./posts/`](./posts/) stages posts (virtual schools) for <https://SwuduSusuwu.SubStack.com/> (which includes <https://GitHub.com/SwuduSusuwu/SusuLib/tree/preview/posts/> plus posts which are not about artificial neural tissue, antiviruses, assistants, or autonomous tools).
+- <https://github.com/SwuduSusuwu/SusuPosts.git> is a work-in-progress which is supposed to mirror all posts, and starts with the oldest posts, so for now this does not include new posts (which <https://github.com/SwuduSusuwu/SusuLib/tree/preview/posts/> has).
+- Switch to the `preview` branch for newest posts.

 [`./hooks/`](./hooks/) is `git` scripts ([`man githooks`](https://git-scm.com/docs/githooks)) which assist you; install with `cp -ra ./hooks/* ./.git/hooks/`.
 - [`./hooks/pre-commit`](./pre-commit) is [custom `pre-commit`](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) [`.git/hooks/pre-commit.sample` (scans for non-ASCII filenames, conflict markers or whitespace errors)](https://github.com/auth0/gitzero/blob/master/tests/example/_git/hooks/pre-commit.sample)